Mark-Isbell/vue-social-space-church/README.md

 This is the front-end for vue-social-space-church, written in Vue-JS

+vue-social-space-church is an enclosed, conversation-oriented, social media app for a Christian church, or any other religious organization

+Back end api server: https://github.com/Mark-Isbell/vue-social-space-church-api

 # Official purpose

 For any JS coder to easily customize and deploy an enclosed, conversation-oriented, social media app for a Christian church, or any other religious organization